 Websites and apps around the world encourage researchers to find bugs in their system, but an Internet dating app for HIV positive people threatens the security researchers with HIV infection if they notify the company about any security bug in their app.

-Hzone, an application for HIV-positive singles that has over 4900 users was told by a security researcher (Chris Vickery) that their application is leaking user data but the company didn’t respond.
-The security researcher then informed Databreaches.net regarding the leak, thereafter admin of databreaches received HIV infection threats from the officials running the app.
+Hzone, an application for HIV-positive singles that has over 4900 users were told by a security researcher (Chris Vickery) that their application is leaking user data but the company didn’t respond.
+The security researcher then informed Databreaches.net regarding the leak, thereafter admin of data breaches received HIV infection threats from the officials running the app.

 “Why do you want to do this?
 What’s your purpose?
 We are just a business for HIV people.
 If you want money from us, I believe you will be disappointed.
 And, I believe your illegal and stupid behavior will be notified by our HIV users and you and your concerns will be revenged by all of us.
 I suppose you and your family members don’t want to get HIV from us?
 If you do, go ahead.”